asdf-vm/asdf/README.md

 # asdf uninstall erlang 17.3
 ```

-_If a plugin supports downloading & compiling from source, you can also do this `ref:foo` (replace `foo` with the branch/tag/commit)._ You'll have to use the same name when uninstalling too.
+_If a plugin supports downloading & compiling from source, you can specify
+`ref:foo` where `foo` is a specific branch, tag, or commit._ You'll need to use
+the same name and reference when uninstalling too.

 ##### Lists installed versions